tagn/knowledge-vault/TTRPG/Drakkenheim/Reference/Apothecary Spell List.md

 **Components:** V, S, M (100 gp of alchemical fluids or holy water, which the spell consumes) **Duration:** Instantaneous

 You apply alchemical fluids or holy water to a contaminated humanoid creature while reciting an exacting magical chant which expels eldritch contaminants from its body.
-When you finish casting the spell, all contamination levels and mutations are removed from the creature.
-It then gains 1 level of exhaustion for each contamination level removed with this spell.
+When you finish casting the spell, all [[Contamination]] levels and mutations are removed from the creature.
+It then gains 1 level of exhaustion for each [[Contamination]] level removed with this spell.

 ### Tranquilizing Toxin
 *3rd-level evocation*